 - televisions and home entertainment appliances

 - battery chargers for portable devices, eg mobile phone chargers

 - any appliance with an electronic clock built in.

 Appliances can either be in one of four power modes:

-- Active stand-by – appliance is turned on but is waiting to be used, eg DVD player is switched on but no DVD is being played.
+- Active stand-by – appliance is turned on but is waiting to be used, for example a DVD player is switched on but no DVD is being played.

-- Passive stand-by – appliance is turned off but can still be activated by a remote control, internal sensor or timer, or the appliance is performing a secondary function, eg displaying the time.
+- Passive stand-by – appliance is turned off but can still be activated by a remote control, internal sensor or timer, or the appliance is performing a secondary function such as displaying the time.